anthonyarusso/gentle-intro/README.md

 `rrun` for brevity.

 IMPORTANT NOTE:
-Arguments passed to Rust executables INCLUDE both '.\rrun_pwsh.ps1' and the Rust source file path as a String.
-Therefore, if you iterate through `env::args()` or use `env::args().nth()` you will need to use the `.skip(2)` iterator method to skip these first two arguments.
+Arguments passed to Rust executables include the source file's path and, in Powershell's case the script's path as well.

+Therefore, if you iterate
+through `env::args()` or use `env::args().nth()` you will need to use the `.skip(2)` iterator method to skip these first two arguments.